Srinathv2101/Criminal_System-FACE-API-/README.md

 ### Add/Remove person from register
 Description: Either remove already existing criminal from register, or add someone new person by providing 2-3 training images.
+NOTE: the training images should only contain one face i.e of the person!

 <pre>
 python create_person.py
 </pre>